Prevent tracking and protect your data with Avast Secure Browser for iPhone and iPad

 If you just want to view your phone’s incognito browsing history — without deleting the data — use an app to check incognito history on your smartphone.

-Parental control apps help parents keep tabs on their children’s screen time, but they can also help you see incognito browsing history on your Android phone or iPhone.
+Parental control apps help parents keep tabs on their children’s recent screen time, but they can also help you see incognito browsing history on your Android phone, iPhone, or tablet.
+It’s a service that’s helpful for parents, but possibly damaging to your privacy.

 These browser history reports list all the websites you visited or searched — even in incognito mode — along with detailed information about the date, time, and number of times you visited.
 Some apps even collect keystroke records while you’re privately browsing.